JardaniWorld/alx-low_level_programming/0x08-recursion/README.md

-This code computes the factorial of a number
+This code returns a value when a variaable is raised to a certain power